The real estate market fluctuates all the time – demand, supply and housing prices rise and dip in tandem and in response to one another.

 About 15-20% of BTO flats are sold within 2 years of fulfilling their MOP.
 So, if there has been several BTO projects in your estate 5 years ago, be prepared for a good number of HDB flats entering the resale market at this very period of time.

-This effect might be less pronounced if you look at HDB flat prices on a national level, but if you zero in on individual estates, you’ll see how this can seriously cause resale HDB prices to fluctuate.
+This effect might be less pronounced if you look at HDB flat prices on a national level, but if you zero in on individual estates, in particular the estate with these bulk of newly MOP-ed flats, you’ll see how this can seriously cause resale HDB prices to fluctuate.

 The strengthening of a foreign currency against the Singapore dollar, means the Singapore Dollar – and, in turn, property too – will be less expensive.

 As such, more of these overseas investors will begin eyeing investment properties in Singapore, buying in hopes of turning a profit.